How to connect InCarDoc iOS and Android to OBD adapter?

 To run a car diagnostic with the iOS device, please follow these easy steps:

-3. Following steps depends on your adapter type:
+3. Following steps depend on your adapter type:

-At your iPhone go to WiFi Settings and select connection with OBD adapter's Wi-Fi point.
+On your iPhone, go to Wi-Fi Settings and select connection with OBD adapter's Wi-Fi point.

-At some cases it might required to switch phone to the "flight" mode.
+In some cases, it might have required to switch the phone to the "flight" mode.

 Bluetooth 4.0/BLE adapters

-In app settings one need to select exactly your adapter, note that only following BLE adapters are supported:
+In app settings one needs to select exactly your adapter, note that only the following BLE adapters are supported:

 InCarDoc - "InCarDoc"